eaasi/user-handbook/source/guide/publishing.rst

   Nodes and users are advised to design and enforce local workflows for publishing resources, given these technical restrictions.

-When selecting Environments to share with the rest of the network, EaaSI users and admins can consider questions posed by the `Code of Best Practices in Fair Use for Software Preservation <https://www.arl.org/storage/documents/publications/2018.09.24_softwarepreservationcode.pdf>`_:
+When selecting resources to share with the rest of the network, EaaSI users and admins can consider questions posed by the `Code of Best Practices in Fair Use for Software Preservation <https://www.arl.org/storage/documents/publications/2018.09.24_softwarepreservationcode.pdf>`_:

-  - Did you lawfully acquire your copy of the software included in the environment?
+  - Did you lawfully acquire your copy of the Software (and/or the software included in an environment)?
   - Is the software still reasonably available in the commercial marketplace?
   - Are there any limitations present in donation or acquisition agreements that might preclude fair use?
   - What license(s) was the software distributed under?